Background

 Patrice’s appearances include Shanghai, Czech National, St. Louis, Atlanta and Minnesota Orchestras, New York’s Concert Royal and Chicago’s Music of the Baroque.
 She debuted with the Cleveland Opera in Fidelio, sang in Candide at Lyric Opera of Chicago, and performed in Menotti’s The Medium (Chicago Opera Theater on Cedille Records).
 Recitals include the Festival of Contemporary Music in Havana, Music at the Supreme Court, Harvard University and The Schubert Club.

-Patrice’s compositional interests center around works with words, including incidental music for Shakespeare’s A Midsummer Night’s Dream, a one-act opera on Euripides’ The Trojan Women, the children’s show A Song for Harmonica, and several song cycles, most recently THE LONG VIEW: A Portrait of Ruth Bader Ginsburg in Nine Songs.
-Her choral work, Refuge was premiered at the Kennedy Center in July and is published by GIA in Doreen Rao’s new collection, “Global Encounters.”
-Also in July, Young Artists of the Glimmerglass Festival premiered Lunch Encounter 1929 with music and words by Patrice, based on the life of lawyer/activist/poet Pauli Murray.
+Patrice’s compositional interests center around works with words, including incidental music for Shakespeare’s A Midsummer Night’s Dream, a one-act opera on Euripides’ The Trojan Women, the children’s show A Song for Harmonica, and several song cycles, including THE LONG VIEW: A Portrait of Ruth Bader Ginsburg in Nine Songs and RESOLVED: Songs of Women's Suffrage and the 19th Amendment.
+Her choral work, Refuge was premiered at the Kennedy Center and is published by GIA in Doreen Rao’s “Global Encounters” collection.
+Young Artists of the Glimmerglass Festival premiered Lunch Encounter 1929 with music and words by Patrice, based on the life of lawyer/activist/poet Pauli Murray.

-Patrice is Music Editor for the Royal Conservatory of Music’s newest edition of their eight-volume anthology Resonance: A Comprehensive Voice Series.
+Patrice served as Music Editor for the Royal Conservatory of Music’s 2019 edition of their eight-volume anthology Resonance: A Comprehensive Voice Series and is lead compiler for new anthology publications in Levels 9 and 10 due for release in 2024.

 Patrice is a graduate of Pomona College, the University of Minnesota Twin Cities, and a diplomate of Banff Centre for Arts and Creativity in Alberta, Canada.
 She holds memberships in The Recording Academy, ASCAP, AGMA, NATS and Musicians Club of Women.
-Formerly Professor of Voice and Opera in the Conservatory of Music at Lawrence University in Appleton, Wisconsin, she currently serves as Director of Vocal Studies at The University of Chicago and as Lecturer in the Voice & Opera program at the Bienen School of Music at Northwestern University.
+Professor of Voice and Opera for seventeen years at Lawrence University's Conservatory of Music in Appleton, Wisconsin and Director of Vocal Studies at The University of Chicago for ten years, Prof Michaels is in now her fifth year teaching for the Voice & Opera program at the Bienen School of Music at Northwestern University.

 For more information, visit www.patricemichaels.com